CrunchyData/pgCompare/README.md

 - target-name:  User defined name for the target.
 - target-password:  Database password.
 - target-port:  Database port.
+- target-schema:  Name of schema that owns the tables.
 - target-sslmode: Set the SSL mode to use for the database connection (disable|prefer|require)
 - target-type:  Database type: oracle, postgres
 - target-user:  Database username.

+## Property Precedence

+The system contains default values for every parameter.
+These can be over-ridden using environment variables, properties file, or values saved in the `dc_project` table.
+The following is the order of precedence used:

+- Default values
+- Properties file
+- Environment variables
+- Settings stored in `dc_project` table

 # Data Compare Concepts